David-Robredo/ML1-julia/README.md

 ([4,3,2], [1,5])
 ```

+Note: to allow recompiling the file, you can use `using Revise` when first starting julia.
+This module allows automatically compiling the package every time `using ML1julia` is called.

 ## Executing tests

 Inside the activated environment, you can execute all tests with a call to `test`.